-John Coates perfectly combined the financial market with our biology.
-However, I don’t think the financial market is the core focus for what he had pointed out here.
+John Coates brings two seemingly different topics—the financial market with human biology—into one book.
 By understanding the insights in The Hour between Dog and Wolf, you will be able to look at your body and brain differently, and then, navigate yourself in the modern world more effectively.

 Hormones are chemical messengers carried by the blood from one tissue in the body to another.
 We have dozens of them.
 We have hormones that stimulate hungers and ones that tell us when we sated; hormones that stimulate thirst and ones that tell us when it stasis, the maintenance of vital signs, like blood pressure, body temperature, glucose level, etc., within the narrow bands needed for our continued comfort and health.
 Most of the physiological systems that maintain our internal chemical balance operate preconsciously, in other words without out being aware of them.

 But sometimes we cannot maintain our internal balance through these silent, purely reactions.
 Sometimes we need behavior; sometimes we have to engage in some sort of physical activity in order to reestablish homeostasis.

 Hunger, thirst, pain, oxygen debt, sodium hunger and the sensations of heat and cold, for example, have accordingly been called “homeostatic emotions.”
 They are called emotions because they are signals from the body that convey more than mere information – they also carry a motivation to do something.

 Hormones do not cause our behavior.
 They act more like lobby groups, recommending and pressuring us into certain types of activity.
 You can, in other words, choose your actions, and ultimate you take responsibility for them.

 One group of hormone has particularly potent effects on our behavior – steroid hormones.
 This group includes testosterone, estrogen and cortisol, the main hormone of the stress response.